commercetools/commercetools-bundles-starter/docs/dynamic/index.md

 ## Support

-Contact the US Professional Services team for all support requests related to the dynamic bundles solution.
+Please create an [issue](https://github.com/commercetools/commercetools-bundles-starter/issues) in the repository for all support requests related to the dynamic bundles solution.